 Working mom's guilt

-Being a working mom is a challenge for every woman who has kids.
-You will always feel that your mind is not constantly focusing on one place.
-When you are at work, you will be always thinking about your kids and when you are at home you will be thinking of work and you won't resist the urge of checking your emails.
-You feel like you are pulled in many different directions and you will have this guilt feeling of not being able to give your full attention to what you are doing.
-You have to acknowledge the fact that a working mom is going to miss many of her child's sweet moments but sometimes you should learn to accept the loss from both sides.
-You should know that you are doing a great job and your kids will grow up just fine despite the time you spent away from them.
-The most important is that your child knows that you love him too much.
+Working is a challenge for every woman who has children.
+You will always have the feeling that your mind is not constantly focused on one location.
+When you're at work, you'll be thinking about your children all the time.
+When you're at home, you'll be thinking about work and won't be able to resist the temptation to check your emails.
+You feel like you're being pulled in a million different ways, and you'll feel guilty about not being able to give your full attention to what you're doing.
+You must recognize that a working mother misses many wonderful moments in her child's development, but you must also learn how to overlook and compensate for these missed opportunities.
+You should know that you are doing an excellent job, and your children will be fine despite the time you spent away from them.
+The most important thing is that your children understands how much you adore them.

 Would I be a better mother if I didn't work full-time?
 I have no doubt that staying at home would make things calmer, the house cleaner, your partner more relaxed, your children happier, and your life less hectic and stressful, but would You be happier?

 With that said, I am sure that you are not the only working mother, but once you determine what you truly require, the guilt will fade.

 Trust your instincts and consider what is best for you, your children and your family!